 - Once the onions begin to caramelize, add a little bit more vinegar if needed and toss again.
 Keep cooking until they are caramelized to your liking.
 This takes a bit of time, so be patient.
 Once done, remove the onions from the pan and set aside.

-For the brat saute:
+For the bratwurst saute:

-- 2 Niman Ranch bratwursts, sliced
+- 2 Niman Ranch bratwursts or other good-quality brand, sliced

 - 1/2 small head red cabbage, chopped